Programs + Events

 Wolf Sculpture Garden

-Artist Ron Benner roasts corn for all at his garden installation As the Crow Flies.
+Ron Benner roasts corn for all at his garden installation As the Crow Flies.
 Part sculpture, part installation and part performance, the event will feature Benner’s roving corn-roasting wagon Maiz Barbacoa.
-Musician Frank Ridsdale will entertain us with his resolute songs of political misdemeanours.
+The site-specific piece features a pond, garden and corn plants surrounded by black and white laminated photographs that trace the militarization of food and society, as well as themes of activism, environmentalism and global food politics.
+Musician Frank Ridsdale will entertain us with his resolute songs of political misdemeanours covering a wide geographical range from the Port Stanley harbour to Latin American revolutionary songs.